107208579/tracking/README.md

 # Calendar Tracking
-## How does it work?
+## How does this work?
-Do you ever wonder where your time goes?
+The easiest way to manage events is to create them in your calendar.
+If you want to sync calendar events across different calendars then choose calendar applications that support CalDAV.
+CalDAV is a protocol used to sync calendars.

 ![Calendar Setup with CalDAV](https://github.com/107208579/tracking/blob/main/img/CalDAV_Diagram.png)
 <br />